Skip to Main Content

 If you have previously applied for and received BRII funding, please read this page carefully as eligibility, guidelines and restrictions have changed.

-Any current UC Berkeley faculty, post-doc, academic staff, or currently enrolled graduate student who has had an open access article, chapter, or scholarly book accepted for publication, and does not have other sources of funds to pay author processing charges.
+- Any current UC Berkeley faculty, graduate student, post-doc, or academic staff who has had an open access article, chapter, or scholarly book accepted for publication, and does not have other sources of funds to pay author processing charges.

 External grants and funding